+UPDATED Summer 2023.
 For such a tiny island nation, there’s a surprising amount of fun things to do in São Tomé and Príncipe.
 From canoeing down hidden mangrove rivers and exploring crumbling cocoa plantations, to tucking into remote beach picnics and snorkelling from boats in secluded bays, day trips on São Tomé and Príncipe are all about nature immersion, pure and simple.
+We spent 10 days exploring these equatorial islands, so did extensive first-hand research into the top places to visit in São Tomé and Príncipe.
+This isn’t just some standard round-up list, it’s been written from personal experience.

-If you’re thinking of heading to the islands and wondering what to do in São Tomé and Príncipe, then this one’s for you, to help start planning that dream trip!
+So, if you’re thinking of heading to the islands and wondering what to do in São Tomé and Príncipe, and want to know all about the best São Tomé and Príncipe attractions, then this one’s for you, to help start planning that dream trip!
+We’ve also written reviews of the best hotels in São Tomé and Príncipe, also from our own personal experience – there’s everything from pristine beach lodges with swaying palm trees to atmospheric plantation manor houses to choose from.

 TOP THINGS TO DO IN SÃO TOMÉ

 The slightly larger of the two islands, São Tomé is where you’ll arrive when flying in from abroad.
 Most people spend a few days on São Tomé before heading to Príncipe, and although it is more populated than its sister island, there are enough day trips on São Tomé to keep you busy for a couple of weeks at least!
 Sao Tome and Principe tourism is still in its infancy, so you know that you’ll be experiencing the real deal as you travel around the most exotic islands in Africa.

 Here are the best places to visit on São Tomé: